Mojácar in Spain the ultimate guide

 Mojácar’s 17 kilometres of beaches stretch from the edges of Garrucha to a few kilometres from the start of the Cabo de Gata-Níjar Natural Park Mojacer is actually a village in two parts.
 The beautiful whitewashed village that clings to the side of the cliff is Mojacer Pueblo and the area that runs along the beaches is the Playa these are around km apart but there are good transportation options to get between the two.

 Mojacer Playa is the place to be for the Spanish in the summer months of July and August but during the rest of the year, the Playa has a great population of ex-pats that live here year-round.
-If you are seeking the sun and some warmth some of the best winter destinations can be found in Andalucia.
+If you are seeking the sun and some warmth some of the best winter destinations they can be found in Andalucia.

 From Almeria airport

-Take the bus from the airport to the bus station in Almeria city.
+The closest airport to Mojacar is the Almeria Airport you can take the bus from the airport to the bus station in Almeria city.
 From there catch an intercity coach to Mojacer.
 The bus costs around €8 Euros one way and arrives at Parada de Autobus Mojacar Parque Commercial – La Playa.

 Taxis are, of course, a form of public transport – From Almeria airport to Mojacar Playa a taxi, one way will cost about 90€.
 There are various airport transfer minibus services which cost around 65 – 70€ per direction, per person.